jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 # Conclusion

-Kepler.gl looks fantastic and can be a great tool for exploring geographic time series data interactively.
+Kepler.gl looks fantastic and can be a great tool for exploring geographic time series interactively.
 It is especially well suited for datasets of unaggregated events at random intervals.
-Special care must be taken when using pre-aggregated data on a fixed interval to prevent undesired aggregations.
+Special care must be taken when using pre-aggregated data on a fixed interval.

 The most important things on my wishlist are:
+- Ability to aggregate data (mean/sum) if it's on the exact same coordinate (at the very least for Points and Polygons).
+- Better support for fixed interval time series (e.g. daily).
+Getting the graph in the bottom to show something useful would be nice, but most importantly: having the ability to move the selected time range around when it is relatively small would be very useful.
 - Built-in support for normalizing across the timeline.
-- Better support for fixed interval time series (e.g. daily).
-- A way to ship geo data separately and join it inside Kepler.
+- A way to ship geo data separately and join it inside Kepler, in order to support large Polygon-based time series where the Polygons themselves remain static over time.
 - Consistent binning for the hexbin.

 I'll try to reach out to the team to see where they stand on this.
 For now, I'm happy to start using it in my projects!
 Thanks for reading!